Marshall Islands legal and accounting and tax considerations in 2023

 Since 2003, Healy Consultants Group assists our Clients with timely completion of their annual legal, accounting and tax obligations in the Marshall Islands.

-- Marshall Islands companies are exempted from all income tax, dividends, interest, rents, royalties, and capital gains from the sale of company shares;
+- Marshall Islands companies are exempt from all income tax, dividends, interest, rents, royalties, and capital gains from the sale of company shares.

 Legal and compliance

 - From 1 January 2020, all Marshall Islands LLCs must comply with substance requirements where a company must have an adequate i) number of qualified employees ii) physical presence in the country and iii) amount of expenditure incurred locally.
 Failure to comply with the above substance requirements exposes the shareholders and directors to the risk of i) a fine up to US$10,000 and ii) dissolution of their Company.
 Refer to this page (click link) for more details.

 - As the international standards continue to evolve, the Marshall Islands jurisdiction developed the Economic Substance Reporting requirement to ensure that the jurisdiction aligns with OECD and EU standards.